SafeMERGE: Preserving Safety Alignment in Fine-Tuned Large Language Models via Selective Layer-Wise Model Merging: Baseline Configurations and Results

 \subsection{SafeLoRA}

 SafeLoRA~\citep{hsu2025safelorasilverlining} mitigates safety degradation in fine-tuned models by projecting LoRA weight updates onto a safety-aligned subspace.
-The projection matrix is constructed using an unaligned base model and a safety-aligned instruct model.
-We apply SafeLoRA to Llama-2 and Qwen-2 using base and instruct variants, tuning cosine similarity thresholds \( \tau \) between 0.1 and 1.0.
+We apply SafeLoRA to Llama-2, Llama-3.1, Qwen-2, and Qwen-2.5 models, using their respective base and instruct variants to construct the safety-aligned subspace.
+To this end, we tune the cosine similarity threshold \( \tau \) between 0.1 and 1.0.